-The goal of the MSK ID Fellowship Program is to provide a broad-based educational experience that includes the evaluation and management of a wide variety of infectious diseases occurring in medical and surgical patients, both adult and pediatric, in the inpatient and outpatient settings.
+The ACGME-approved infectious diseases (ID) fellowship program at Memorial Sloan Kettering provides a broad-based educational experience that includes the evaluation and management of a wide variety of infectious diseases that occur in medical and surgical patients, both adult and pediatric, and in the inpatient and outpatient settings.

-The MSK ID Fellowship program has trained many distinguished ID specialists who have entered public health or academia and become leaders in the field.
-The academic programs and resources of Memorial Sloan Kettering, its tradition of clinical and scientific excellence, and the high quality of other subspecialty programs throughout the hospital have provided MSK ID fellows with a supportive environment for clinical learning and scholarship.
+The MSK ID fellowship program has trained many distinguished ID specialists who have entered public health or academia and become leaders in the field.
+The academic programs and resources of MSK, its tradition of clinical and scientific excellence, and the high quality of other subspecialty programs throughout the hospital have provided MSK ID fellows with a supportive environment for clinical learning and scholarship.
 A number of former ID fellowship trainees hold career development awards from the National Institutes of Health (NIH) and oversee NIH-funded laboratory research programs.